E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

  login
 ```

-`password` sets the VTY password, while `login` tells the VTY lines to require it.
+The VTY password is set with `password`, and `login` tells the VTY lines to require it for remote access.

 PC-Admin then used Packet Tracer's Telnet/SSH application to connect to: